CodeYourFuture/fieldtrip-js2-coworkers/courses/js2-coworkers/docs/sprint1/tasks/store-data.md

 ### Acceptance Criteria

 1. The data should be stored in a JavaScript array/object
-2. The data should be store in a logical format
+2. The data should be stored in a logical format

 ### Attachments